Christian Louis de Massy: Second

 He married Anne Michelle Lütken (b.
-28 November 1959 - d.
+28 November 1959 – d.
 London, 25 November 2001) in Ramatuelle on 11 September 1982.
 She was the first child of Carl Fredrik Lütken and his first wife Bjørg, née Christiansen.
-This marriage ended in 1987 - without issue.
+This marriage ended in 1987, without issue.

 Third

 He married Julia Lakschin (b.
 6 November 1968), daughter of Roman Lakschin and his wife Ludmila, in Geneva in April 1992.
-This marriage ended in 1995 - without issue.
+This marriage ended in 1995, without issue.
 Roman Lakschin is the Dominican ambassador to the United Nations and to the World Trade Organization.
 She is remarried to Ivan Mikhailovich Musatov and has issue.

 Fourth

 He married Cécile Irène Gelabale (b.
-Guadeloupe, 1968), daughter of Denis Gelabale and his wife Lucie Darius Denon, in 1996.
-This marriage ended in 2015 after separation since 2009.
+Guadeloupe, 1968), daughter of Denis Gelabale and his wife Lucie Darius Denon, on 13 April 1996.
+This marriage ended in 2015 after separation since 2008.
 Cecile has since reverted to her maiden name and no longer uses the title of Baroness.